Body Cameras on Law Enforcement in South Florida: The Good and The Bad & The Data on which Police Wear Them

 Tips For Interacting With Police Officers

-At the end of the day, body cameras are recording devices that store audio and video files, making it is up to the individual officer to go and upload all of the videos each day into the main evidence server.
+At the end of the day, body cameras are recording devices that store audio and video files, making it up to the individual officer to go and upload all of the videos each day into the main evidence server.
 There is an abnormal amount of user error resulting in loss of footage, which could be the difference between the state filing charges against a person or not.
 While intimidating, body cameras are used to uncover the truth of police-community interactions.
 Remember that you ALWAYS have the right to ask a police officer about their body camera, and that their purpose is to make sure that members of the public are not taken advantage of.

 Body Cameras Worn by Fort Lauderdale Police